dlvoy/base-plate-outliner/README.md

 - `-o, --output` - Path to output OpenSCAD file (default: `irregular_baseplate.scad`)
 - `-t, --threshold` - Grayscale threshold (0-255).
 Pixels darker than this value are considered "inside" the shape (default: 128)
 - `--debug` - Enable debug mode: each baseplate gets a random color with varying hue (useful for visualizing individual baseplates)
+- `--edge [THICKNESS]` - Only generate baseplates on the edge of the shape with specified thickness in brick units (default: 1 if no value given).
+Interior is filled with solid cubes for efficiency.
+Value must be >= 1
+- `--border [THICKNESS_MM]` - Add a border around the outside edge of the shape with specified thickness in millimeters (default: 5mm if no value given).
+Border is created using solid cubes positioned precisely in mm.
+Value must be != 0
+- `--borderHeightAdjust ADJUST_MM` - Adjust the height of the border in millimeters (default: 0).
+This adjustment is added to the standard baseplate height (without studs).
+Can be positive (taller border) or negative (shorter border), but the final height must be > 0 (base height is 3.2mm)

 ### Examples